 Mr. Colin Middleton of Middleton Survey and Laser Limited mentions that, Sokkia is a recognized Global manufacturer that produces quality surveying instruments that last the test of time.
 “Moreover, used quality instruments represent good value investment at an avoidable price,” he adds.

-“In Africa, our SP80 is the most popular when it comes to GPS/GNSS equipment due to the fact that it is scaleable when it comes to deployment and user friendly,” adds Mr. Eric Nyadimo the Managing Director at Oakar Services Limited in Kenya.
+“In Kenya, the SP80 GNSS Receiver is the most popular due to the fact that it is scaleable when it comes to deployment, user friendly and cost effective,” adds Mr. Eric Nyadimo the Managing Director at Oakar Services Limited in Kenya.

 The rotary laser level